-- Get familiar with the essay section, the verbal section, and the math section by checking out some official sample questions on the ETS website.
+- Get familiar with the GRE by checking out the official sample questions in this article.

 - Take an official practice test to get a baseline score.

 - Pick a study plan based on official ETS GRE material and get to work.
 (Link is to one of my free plans.)